Mind Your Memory

 As people age, they may not absorb vitamins and minerals as well as they should.

 - On B vitamins, in particular, people often come up short.
 Folate and vitamin B12 deficiencies can contribute to poor brain function.

-- The herb ginkgo may have benefit for some people.
-A recent study cast doubt on ginkgo’s benefits, but many herbal medicine experts point out that numerous previous studies do show a brain boost from ginkgo.
+- The herb ginkgo may also be beneficial for some people.
+Some studies have cast doubt on ginkgo’s benefits, but many herbal medicine experts point out that numerous previous studies do show a brain boost from ginkgo.

 - Finally, consider acetyl-L-carnitine, a nutrient that can help the body process energy from food into energy for cells in the body.
 About 25% of our daily calorie intake goes toward keeping the brain humming.
 Efficient use of energy is an important part of keeping the noggin healthy.